litespeedtech/lscache_wp/litespeed-cache/readme.txt

 LSCWP supports WordPress Multisite and is compatible with most popular plugins, including WooCommerce, bbPress, and Yoast SEO.
 Scroll down for a complete list.

-LSCWP now includes additional optimization features, including Database Optimization, Minification and Combination of CSS and JS files, HTTP/2 push CDN support, Browser Cache, Object Cache, Lazyload images and image optimization!
+LSCWP includes additional optimization features, such as Database Optimization, Minification and Combination of CSS and JS files, HTTP/2 push CDN support, Browser Cache, Object Cache, Lazyload images and image optimization!

 Want to know more about caching in general, and LiteSpeed caching in particular?
 See [our Caching 101 blog series](https://blog.litespeedtech.com/tag/caching-101/).

 == Installation ==

-1. Install LiteSpeed Web Server Enterprise with LSCache Module or OpenLiteSpeed with cache module [Free].
+1. Install [LiteSpeed Web Server Enterprise](https://www.litespeedtech.com/products/litespeed-web-server) with LSCache Module, [LiteSpeed Web ADC](https://www.litespeedtech.com/products/litespeed-web-adc), or [OpenLiteSpeed](https://www.litespeedtech.com/open-source/openlitespeed) with cache module [Free].
 2. Install the LiteSpeed Cache for WordPress plugin and activate it.
 3. From the WordPress Dashboard, navigate to *LiteSpeed Cache -> Settings*, make sure the option *Enable LiteSpeed Cache* is set to `Enable`.
 4. Enjoy!